mr0developer/simpledictionary/README.md

 2. Navigate to the project directory: cd dictionary-search

-3. Ensure your dictionary JSON file is located at `C:\Users\Aston Wanzi\Desktop\dictionary\dictionary and data\dictionary.json` or update the `file_path` variable in the `main` function with the correct path to your dictionary JSON file.
+3. Ensure your dictionary JSON file is located at dictionary.json` or update the `file_path` variable in the `main` function with the correct path to your dictionary JSON file.

 4. Run the program: